Ryobi 40V Whisper Series Leaf Blower Review

 The Bottom Line

 Ryobi’s 550 CFM Leaf Blower is a great choice for blowing off hard surfaces like driveways and sidewalks.
-Not only is it remarkably quiet, it does a great job of moving dry leaves and debris around your yard for collection, too.
+Not only is it remarkably quiet, but it does a great job of moving dry leaves and debris around your yard for collection, too.
 Although it’s not as effective on wet leaves as Ryobi’s 730 CFM model, the payoff is that it’s not nearly as expensive.

 Specifications